What is Hillary Clinton's religion today? In which religion was Hillary Clinton raised and how have her religious

 a Southern Baptist, and becoming the First Lady of Arkansas, Hillary Clinton joined and stayed active in a United Methodist church in Little Rock.

-As First Lady and then Secretary of State of the United States, she attended
+As the First Lady of the United States and then the Secretary of State, she attended

 the "inclusive" Foundry United Methodist Church in